Planosol: Geography

+Ecology

 Planosols in their natural state support a sparse grass vegetation, often with scattered shrubs and trees that have shallow root systems that can cope with temporary waterlogging.
 Agricultural land use on is normally less intensive than that on most other soils under the same climate conditions.
 Vast areas of Planosols are used for extensive grazing.
 Wood production on Planosols is much lower than on other soils under the same conditions.

+Agriculture

 In the temperate zone these soils are mainly in grass or planted to crops such as wheat and sugar beet.
 Yields are modest even on drained and deeply loosened soils.
 Root development on natural unmodified Planosols is hindered severely by oxygen deficiency in wet periods, dense subsoil and, in places, by toxic levels of Al in the rootzone.
 Planosols in Southeast Asia are widely planted with paddy rice.
 Other crops met with little success.
 Fertilizers are needed for good yields.
 In climates with long dry periods and short infrequent wet spells the best land use are grasslands.
 Strongly developed Planosols with a very silty or sandy surface soil are best left untouched.